 One of the most popular uses of a DI box is getting the signal of the bass guitar to the PA system.
 Simply put, the low frequencies produced by bass are difficult to mic/record, so use of a DI box is almost always preferable.

 Have the capability of tapping off signals from amplifiers, such as the output or guitar amp or power amplifier.
-You can even connect this unit to the speaker output of a consumer stereo system or boom box --if you want to sample some old records or cassette tapes.
+You can even connect this unit to the line output of a consumer stereo system or boom box --if you want to sample some old records or cassette tapes.

 This DI box also does a great job in the studio for connecting unbalanced devices.
 For instance, the output levels of many keyboards are low, so their signals can benefit generally by connecting their unbalanced outputs to the unit which makes the signal to move cleanly without interruption.
 The signal will be allowed to travel for long distances while benefiting from the low noise and common mode rejection provided by this unit's balanced low-level output.